 All applicants are considered for academic scholarships when they apply, including students who apply as test optional.
 Learn more about scholarships and aid at Baylor.

 Students may also upload additional information that they feel is relevant to their appeal, including test score information.
-Please note: there is no guarantee that appeals will result in additional academic scholarship funds.
-Additionally, the highest scholarship offered is the President’s at $23,000 per academic year.
+Students who feel their test scores should be considered as part of their scholarship review will need to go through the appeal process because the initial scholarship review process does not take test scores into account.
+Please note: Reviews for eligibility will be made on any funds that are available, and there is no guarantee that appeals will result in additional academic scholarship funds.